UK Educational Evidence Portal

 The UK educational evidence portal (eep) is an online resource providing easy access to published research and evidence-based guidance across all areas of education, and related aspects of children’s services.
 It was developed through collaboration between organisations to make research evidence more widely available to a range of audiences, including educational professionals, practitioners, policy makers and the research community.

 History

-The portal went live in September 2007 and is funded by a number of organisations, including CfBT Education Trust, DCSF, BIS, TDA, Becta and The National College.
+The portal went live in September 2007 and is funded by a number of organisations, including CfBT Education Trust, DCSF, BIS, TDA, Becta and National College for School Leadership.
 It is hosted by the EPPI-Centre at the Institute of Education, University of London and managed by a Development Group which meets approximately bi-monthly.
 A subset of this group meets as the Editorial Group which manages the content of the portal.
 CfBT Education Trust provides overall leadership.

+Searching

 The portal has been cited as a useful information resource by various academic and Government sources in the UK and elsewhere.
 Eep can be searched in the following ways: